Hiumee/service.discord.richpresence/README.md

 Features:
 - [x] Display what is playing
-- [ ] Allow user to edit what is displayed and where
+- [ ] Allow user to edit what is displayed and where (partial done)
 - [ ] Image updating depending on media

 ## Download and Installation